1jsingh/rl_tennis/README.md

 # About
-Training a 2 competing RL agents to play Tennis using MADDPG
+Training a pair of competing RL agents to play Tennis using MADDPG

 ## Crawler Unity Environment